engineeringsean/Bloomberg-Terminal-FA-from-SEC-Filings/README.md

 # Bloomberg-Terminal-FA-from-SEC-Filings
- Uses SEC Company Financial Data Sets (Filings) to create a Bloomberg-style Financial Analysis table.
+ Uses SEC Financial Datasets and Filings to create Bloomberg-Style Financial Analysis Tables.
 Similar to what Yahoo Finance offers members for a $10 per month subscription.

 **Transform SEC Financial Datasets into Bloomberg-Style KPI Tables with Integrated Price Data**